RiverArchitect/RA_wiki/wiki/VolumeAssessment.md

 ### Workbook (spreadsheets)<a name="vaoutspread"></a>

 The volumetric differences in m<sup>3</sup> or cubic yards are reach-wise or Raster-wise written to a workbook in the directory `VolumeAssessment/Output/PSEUDO_CONDITION/`, where also the [output Rasters](#vaoutras) are located.
 The workbook template (`volumes_template.xlsx`) is located in `VolumeAssessment/.templates/` and must not be modified.
 When *VolumeAssessment* is run for the first time for a `PSEUDO_CONDITION`, it creates a copy of the workbook template, which is called `PSEUDO_CONDITION_volumes.xlsx`. *VolumeAssessment* makes two copies of the `template` sheet for excavation and fill, respectively.
 Thus, one of the spreadsheet copies is called `excavate_YYYYMMDDHHhMM` and lists the reach-wise / Raster-wise excavation volumes in the chosen unit system.
 The other spreadsheet copy is called `fill_YYYYMMDDHHhMM` and lists the reach-wise / Raster-wise fill volumes in the chosen unit system.
 The strings `YYYYMMDD` and `HHhMM` indicate the date and time of the program execution.
-Repeting runs of *VolumeAssessment* on the same modified DEM will append two more copies (excavate and fill) of the `template` sheet with the date-time indicator.
+Repeating runs of *VolumeAssessment* on the same modified DEM will append two more copies (excavate and fill) of the `template` sheet with the date-time indicator.
 It is recommended to cut-paste `PSEUDO_CONDITION_volumes.xlsx` in a `VolumeAssessment/Products/` directory after every run to keep results well-arranged and to force the module to create a new `PSEUDO_CONDITION_volumes.xlsx` file for every run.

 ***